Njisanes9/CapaCiti---Python/README.md

 - When you have to incorporate metadata or represent a complex data structure, you need capabilities beyond what flat-file provides.
 Formating the data as JSON or XML is a viable alternative.

 # CHAPTER 3
 # EXPLORING DATABASE

-When an organization needs to data, there are various database options to choose from.
+When an organization needs to store data, there are various database options to choose from.
 While many database products exist, they belong in one of two categories:
 - Relational
 - Nonrelational